 1. Use Active Voice

-Every human language starts an active sentence with the subject, or the "doer."
+When it comes to English grammar rules, you can start with your voice.
+Every human language starts an active sentence with the subject or the "doer."
 In English, the verb (what's being done) follows the subject.
 If there is an object (the receiver of the action), it comes after the verb.
-The formula looks like this:
+The formula looks like:

 - Mary walked the dog.